lkcormack/lkc_leap/leapDataStructure.md

 The `event` contains a list of hand objects.
 Each `hand` contains palm and digit (finger) data as objects of class `Palm` and `Digit`, respectively.

+The digits each have 4 bones, and the bones each have 2 joints, and it the joints that contain the x,y,z positional data.